Last Updated on Oct 3, 2022

 If the users use spotlight search to look for their photos, videos, and other stuff but end up with unexpected search results or Slow Spotlight Search on Mac, they should try rebuilding the spotlight index to fix this issue.
 This is a swift and straightforward process and can be done by taking note of the following steps.

 How do I change Spotlight settings on Mac?
-Here’s steps,
+Here are the steps to Find out which macOS your Mac is using.

 Step.
 1→ Click on the Apple Logo menu of your Mac and open system preferences.